takamt/devcontainer_templete_node/README.md

 ### Dotfiles Behavior

 1. **Automatic Installation**: Dotfiles are automatically installed when the container starts
-2. **Zsh Environment Setup**: Zsh-related tools are configured via dotfiles
 3. **Completion Wait**: `postStartCommand.sh` waits for dotfiles installation to complete
-4. **Zsh Switch**: After installation is complete, it automatically switches to Zsh shell (may take a few seconds on first container startup)
+4. **Shell Switch**: After installation is complete, it automatically switches to the shell specified in `devcontainer.env` (may take a few seconds on first container startup)

 ### Important Notes

-- **This DevContainer is designed with zsh as a prerequisite**
-- Zsh-related tools are installed via dotfiles, and the terminal uses zsh
-- The terminal will not automatically switch to Zsh until dotfiles installation is complete
+- The terminal will not automatically switch to the configured shell until dotfiles installation is complete
 - It waits until the `~/.dotfiles-installed` file is created
 - Even if you don't use custom dotfiles, you can start development with the default terminal environment
+- You can change the default shell by modifying the `SHELL` variable in [.devcontainer/devcontainer.env](.devcontainer/devcontainer.env)

 ## 📄 License

 This project is published under the MIT License.